eatthepie/cli/README.md

 # EatThePie CLI

-A command-line interface for playing and managing Eat The Pie lottery on Ethereum.
+A command-line interface for playing Eat The Pie lottery on Ethereum.

 ## 🚀 Quick Start